 Are you Iris all done flowering?
-They can be a bit unsightly but today I show you Iris care after bloom to help them look better and keep them from wasting energy setting seed.
+They can be a bit unsightly but today you will learn how to take care of Iris after they bloom.
+This will help them look better and keep them from wasting energy setting seed.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.